tlswg/tls13-spec/draft-ietf-tls-tls13.md

        enum { e1(v1), e2(v2), ... , en(vn) [[, (n)]] } Te;

-Future extension or additions to the protocol may define new values.
+Future extensions or additions to the protocol may define new values.
 Implementations need to be able to parse and ignore unknown values unless the definition of the field states otherwise.